bdonchenko/ragnar/README.md

 ### 3. Component

 Components are view layer of the application.
-They call execute method of Actions in response to User activity and re-render themselves by subscribing to Store items.
+They call execute method of Command in response to User activity and re-render themselves by subscribing to Store items.

 They receive initial state during subscribing to Store items thanks to Rx.BehaviorSubject implementation.